Texas real estate study guide

 Issuer and path

 Texas Real Estate Sales Agent is administered through Texas Real Estate Commission / Pearson VUE.
-Texas candidates need TREC eligibility before they can schedule with Pearson VUE.
+Check official resources before booking, retesting, or relying on a stale requirement.

 National / General